teraearlywine/agentic-ai-dml/README.md

-Agentic llm sequence to create fake data using open ai's structured outputs, SQL and more.
+Agentic llm sequence to create fake data using open ai's latest chat GPT model

-Automating this in order to scale development for this block project; the end goal is record/sample data that I can then query in order to build the data models.
+Automating this in order to scale development for various projects, the end goal is record/sample data that I can then query in order to build the data models.